ChanthMiao/ghc-wiki-mirror/javascript.md

 ## GHCJS / JS backend

+**Target: JavaScript**.
 A JavaScript backend for GHC was pioneered in the GHCJS project.
 It provided its own RTS implemented in JavaScript.

 - RTS: provides its own JS implementation of a RTS
 - Maximal portability: full control of the generated JavaScript code, hence may avoid more recent JS features